Find Affordable College Courses

 Philadelphia, PA

-Temple University landed the #8 spot in the 2023 rankings for the most popular master’s degree journalism programs.
-Temple is a fairly large public school located in the city of Philadelphia.
+With a ranking of #8, Temple University did quite well on this year’s most popular schools for journalism students working on their master’s degree.
+Temple is a fairly large public school located in the large city of Philadelphia.

 Women make up 33% of the journalism majors at the school.

-With a ranking of #9, George Washington University did quite well on this year’s most popular schools for journalism students working on their master’s degree.
-GWU is a fairly large private not-for-profit school located in the large city of Washington.
+George Washington University did quite well in this year’s ranking of the most popular places for journalism students to get a master’s degree.
+It came in at #9 on the list.
+GWU is a fairly large private not-for-profit school located in the city of Washington.

 Women make up 80% of the journalism majors at the school.